What is a Real Estate Development Model?

 Image Source: CFI’s Real Estate Development Model Course.

 The figures above will be the assumptions from the Deal Summary section.
-Once we complete the Cash Flow Model, we will come back and complete the Development Pro Forma section and add sensitivity analysis.
+Once we complete the Cash Flow Model, we will come back and complete the Development Pro Forma section and add a sensitivity analysis.

 Cash Flow Model